April 27, 2011

 A car tower was proposed on the Wrigley Field's Brown Parking Lot on Grace Street but it did not get the neighborhood association approval due to increase traffic on a quiet residencial street.

-This map shows the parking lots near the field as of 2014
+This map shows the parking lots near the field

 A remote lot at 3900 N Rockwell Street (below map) was to be used as a shuttle service to the ballpark.